-Clevertar’s virtual agents, for instance, are programmed with your unique scripts, meaning they can answer FAQs around the clock, reducing the burden on your customer support team and freeing their time so that they can help other consumers with more specific and complex needs.
+Clevertar’s chatbots, for instance, are programmed with your unique scripts, meaning they can answer FAQs around the clock, reducing the burden on your customer support team and freeing their time so that they can help other consumers with more specific and complex needs.

 2. Do not ignore the increasing demand for chatbots